Self Care

 • Prioritize Rest and Sleep: Make sure you are getting enough sleep and allowing your body to rest during your menstrual cycle.
 Aim for the recommended 7-9 hours of quality sleep each night.
 Create a soothing sleep environment, establish a consistent sleep schedule, and practice good sleep hygiene habits to promote restful sleep.

 • Eat Nutritious Foods: Pay attention to your diet and consume nutritious foods that provide sustained energy throughout the day.
 Include a balance of complex carbohydrates, lean proteins, healthy fats, and fiber-rich foods in your meals.
 Avoid excessive consumption of sugary or processed foods, as they can lead to energy crashes.
-Stay hydrated by drinking enough water and limit your caffeine intake, as it can affect sleep quality and energy levels.

 • Engage in Regular Physical Activity: While it may seem counterintuitive, engaging in regular exercise can actually help boost energy levels during menstruation.
 Physical activity releases endorphins, improves blood circulation, and increases oxygen flow to the muscles, providing a natural energy boost.
-Choose activities you enjoy, such as walking, jogging, yoga, or dancing, and aim for at least 30 minutes of moderate-intensity exercise most days of the week.

 Additionally, listen to your body and give yourself permission to rest when needed.
 Recognize that energy levels may naturally fluctuate during menstruation, and it’s important to honor your body’s needs.